Host Your Own Website

 If it stops working

 Your internet number probably changed.
-Check whatismyip.com and update it in yxorp.
+Install the auto-updater above to fix this automatically, or manually check whatismyip.com and update it in yxorp.

 Everyone can see it